-In North Lake Tahoe, resort-like Squaw Valley, Heavenly and Diamond Peak are notoriously known for being prone towards children.
+In North Lake Tahoe, resort-like Squaw Valley, Heavenly, and Diamond Peak are notoriously known for being prone to children.

-Leave Bay area before noon on Friday for weekend trips and the return back on Sunday must be scheduled several hours prior closes or after dinner.
+Leave Bay Area before noon on Friday for weekend trips, and the return back on Sunday must be scheduled several hours prior to closing or after dinner.

 If your kid wakes and fusses, then you need to stop at several great places on the road to enjoy a break.

 If you are taking the drive between San Francisco and Lake Tahoe, there are several diners and even a mini amusement park along the highway.

 In San Francisco, Presidents’ Day celebrated in February is called ‘ski week’ as the majority of the locals head towards the ski slopes in Lake Tahoe.

 Parents with toddlers need to avoid these peak times like New Year and Christmas because the accommodation is costly and slopes are jam-packed.

 Mid-December, late January, and mid-late arch (just before Easter) are the times a year when the resort in North Lake Tahoe, will have the least visitors.
 Therefore, it is advised you go on these dates.